lukaszszymankiewicz/bookseller/README.md

 ISSUES:
  - [ ] going back to main screen does not work (sic!)
+ - [ ] inputting custom ISBN (not prepared) will block cool gif in the background

 DONE:
  - [x] number keyboard to input ISBN number in it,